Tractable General Equilibrium: Walrasian economies

 \if 0 \begin{remark}[Bounding Walrasian Equilibirum Prices] Now, as the excess demand correspondence in homogeneous of degree $0$, if $\price[][][*]$ is a Walrasian equilibrium price then for any $\lambda > 0$, $\lambda \price[][][*]$ is also a Walrasian equilibrium.
 Hence, in homogeneous economies, without loss of generality, we can restrict Walrasian equilibrium prices to be bounded by 1, i.e., $\price \in [0, 1]^\numgoods$. \end{remark} \fi

-We now provide a novel characterization of Walrasian equilibrium prices in balanced economies as a VI over $[0, 1]^\numgoods$ rather than $\R^\numgoods_+$ which will allow us to obtain polynomial-time algorithms for the computation of Walrasian equilibrium, as the computational guarantees of our algorithms for VIs depend on the diameter of the constraint space of the VIs.
+We now provide a novel characterization of Walrasian equilibrium prices in balanced economies as the \mydef{(Walrasian) box VI}, defined over $[0, 1]^\numgoods$ rather than $\R^\numgoods_+$, which facilitates polynomial-time computation of Walrasian equilibria.
+The computational guarantees of our algorithms depend on the diameter of the constraint set of the VIs, which is hereby made finite.